zachgerhart/DevMtn-Travels/README.md

 Take a look at the file structure and files that have been provided to you for this project.

 A few things have been included for you
-* images
+* images - Contains all the needed images for this project
 * services - We have provided all of the necessary data for you.
 * index.html - The structure of the page and CDN's have been provided.
 * styles - All the styles have been completed for this project.
 Feel free to add more or change them.
 * views - All of the views have been added for you.
 However you will need to add some angular markup to get them to work correctly i.e. ng-repeat,ng-click
 * app.js - Only the home state has been provided.
 It will be up to you to determine what else is necessary.
 Also, note that the $urlRouterProvider has already been configured to go to the homepage as a default.